southrivertech/titanapi.pub/sdk/powershell/docs/TitanApi.md

 Set domain settings

 ### [Set-GrpParam](Set-GrpParam.md)
-Update the specified group parameters with the supplied settings in the patch body.
+Set the specified group parameters with the supplied settings in the patch body.

 ### [Set-LicState](Set-LicState.md)
 Perform an action on a license

 ### [Set-SvrAuthConnectorParam](Set-SvrAuthConnectorParam.md)
-Update user authentication connector settings
+Set user authentication connector settings

 ### [Set-SvrCloudFolderParam](Set-SvrCloudFolderParam.md)
 Supply a list of cloud folder pocos to update

 ### [Set-SvrDirAccess](Set-SvrDirAccess.md)
-Update settings for a directory access entry at either the server, user or group level by specifying the proper ownerGUID
+Set settings for a directory access entry at either the server, user or group level by specifying the proper ownerGUID

 ### [Set-SvrEventHandler](Set-SvrEventHandler.md)
 Supply the ApiEeventHandler object in the body of the request

 ### [Set-SvrIpbanList](Set-SvrIpbanList.md)
-Update IPBan list
+Set IPBan list

 ### [Set-SvrNodeParam](Set-SvrNodeParam.md)
 Set a specific node settings